mrled/twarchive/readme.md

 themes should be defined in a list, using the go module name for the twarchive theme.
 Here's my site's config.
+(This theme is endorsed by YAML GANG, TOMLailures stay mad.)

 ```yaml